 Berlynn’s passion lives interdisciplinary, which converges at the heart of design, society, and people.
 Her liberal arts education allowed her to understand and deconstruct the structural unity of social dilemmas, and her professional experience in the tech industry developed real-world skills in designing alternative solutions.
 Prior to the MDE program, Berlynn worked at Airbnb, and was responsible for partnerships spanning strategy, marketing, and product, to user growth.
 Her current focus is in building sustainable innovations that transform collective norms and behaviors at scale.
 In her free time, Berlynn enjoys playing music, outdoor activities, and meditation.

-B.A. in Visual and Media Arts
+B.A. in Anthropology and Law

 Bachelor of Business Administration

 A writer, designer, and environmentalist, Yash is interested in understanding how our planet’s sustainability is inextricably linked to issues that most affect marginalized populations.
 Yash previously worked as a customer engagement and design consultant at IBM, where he used innovative technologies to transform organizations and user experiences across industries and sectors.
 He also has experience as a domestic and international researcher, covering studies involving transportation safety, health deficiency, and public education.
 Yash draws creative inspiration from his writing – his playground for observing and reflecting on human behavior, stories, and our built and natural environment – and primarily focuses on fiction.

 Barbara Alonso Cabrero